gzmatte/ATR/README.md

 > [!TIP]
-> If u are in Windows Default u may not have enough permissions.
+> In Default Windows u may experience issues.
 > I recommend installing XOS or a custom OS.